Spey Running Line Management

 You may think that only fishing 3 big running line storage loops between long casts will exert too much water pressure or drag (in faster water) on the trailing larger diameter running line of a properly thought out spey 'fishing' line.
 If your Spey cast lift has been high & smooth enough and you've turned your upper body a little upstream of the target through the smooth controlled swing and precisely & visually brought your peripheral vision into play to 'absolutely' nail your timing off the water you'll still create (and even at long range) that beautiful line slap off the butt section of the rod as it lets you know it likes you!

-The Future Cast Is The Spey Cast
+The Future Cast Should Be The Spey Cast

-More to come over the following weeks, months & years and by the time our Scottish & visiting salmon fly fishers have been rightly re-aligned to the magnificence, elegance and effectiveness of learning & using a medium to long bellied Speyline with all of the huge fly fishing satisfaction, fly control 'to the fly', running line management ease, increase of effective fly fishing time, less chance of a drowned fly line when playing a good fish and no running line butt ring jamming issues we will be ready to announce the opening of our new haggis shop in Oslo!
+More to come over the following weeks, months & years and by the time our Scottish & visiting salmon fly fishers have been rightly re-aligned to the magnificence, elegance and effectiveness of learning & using a medium to long bellied Speyline with all of the huge fly fishing satisfaction, fly control 'to the fly', running line management ease, increase of effective fly fishing time, less chance of a drowned fly line when playing a good fish and no running line butt ring jamming issues we will be ready to announce the opening of our new kilt shop in Oslo!

 D-U-N-S No: 22-265-4509